Skip to content

 About

-This 15-month project is focusing on exploring and creating sustainable local peace economies and the ways in which this can be integrated in teaching of peace by embedding creative, soft and entrepreneurial skills and training for peace and sustainable development and enabling the reach of these communities and youth among new stakeholders, artists and cultural, creative and heritage organisations nationally, regionally (Southern Africa) and internationally (Southern Africa – UK) through networking.
-The project is working to leave a legacy by developing and depositing lasting educational materials for future young people to unlock the economic potential of tangible and intangible heritages.
+This 15-month project focused on exploring and creating sustainable local peace economies and the ways in which this can be integrated in teaching of peace by embedding creative, soft and entrepreneurial skills and training for peace and sustainable development and enabling the reach of these communities and youth among new stakeholders, artists and cultural, creative and heritage organisations nationally, regionally (Southern Africa) and internationally (Southern Africa – UK) through networking.
+The project worked to leave a legacy by developing and depositing lasting educational materials for future young people to unlock the economic potential of tangible and intangible heritages.

 Project Aims